-- Modify the Apache configuration file using your preferred text editor.
+- Modify the Apache configuration file as needed.

 $ sudo vi /etc/apache2/apache2.conf